Insect Species Occurrence Data from Multiple Projects Worldwide with Focus on Bees and Wasps in North America

 収集方法

-Collection methods include short-term (24 hours) and long-term (weeks, months, or continuous) operation of 12 oz or 3.25 oz pan, 64 oz vane, malaise, hand/insect net, or other traps arranged in transects or arrays of varying lengths.
+Collection techniques are not standardized.
+Each project (>100) uses its own sampling technique complex of traps, netting, and combinations thereof.
+Time periods vary from short-term (24 hours) and long-term (weeks, months, or continuous) operation of many different sized pan, bowl, cup, or bucket traps, hanging vane, malaise, hand/insect net (mesh size, diameter of head and experience of collector varies greatly), or other traps arranged in transects or arrays of varying lengths.
 Some sampling methods target specific habitats, vegetation complexes, or plant or insect species.
-While other sampling methods aim to establish baseline data for bee species presence in protected areas such as national parks and wildlife refuges.
+While other sampling methods aim to inventory bee species presence in protected areas such as national parks and wildlife refuges.

 Quality Control Bee species occurrence records are reviewed by project managers for accuracy and completeness.
 Unless otherwise noted, taxonomic determinations were completed by Sam Droege and other professional bee taxonomists where necessary (e.g. Dr. John Ascher, American Museum of Natural History; Dr. Jason Gibbs, Cornell University).
 If taxonomic determinations are completed by a Collector or someone other than Sam Droege, they are reviewed by Sam Droege or other professional bee taxonomists.
-These data are also subject to review by USGS SAS for accuracy and completeness following Darwin Core including but not limited to scientific name (syntax, spelling), and temporal and geographic information.
+These data are also subject to review by USGS for accuracy and completeness following Darwin Core including but not limited to scientific name (syntax, spelling), and temporal and geographic information.

 Method step description: